P. Kay Lund, PhD, Director of Division of Biomedical Research Workforce

 Pritty Joshi completed her undergraduate studies in genetics at Texas A&M University and received a PhD in genetics and molecular biology from Emory University.
 She joined NIH in 2011 as an AAAS Science & Technology Policy Fellow at the National Cancer Institute, where she served as the policy liaison for The Cancer Genome Atlas Program Office.
 In 2013, she joined the Office of Extramural Research (OER) where she oversaw evaluations of trans-NIH policies and co-coordinated the office’s responses to inquiries from the Department of Health and Human Services and Congress.
 She recently joined DBRW and hopes to utilize her experience in data analysis, evaluation, and communication to inform the development and implementation of policies that address the needs of the biomedical research workforce.

-Shoshana Kahana, PhD, Training Policy Program Officer
+Shoshana Kahana, PhD, Senior Advisor and Training Policy Program Officer

 Dr. Shoshana Kahana joined the Division of Biomedical Research Workforce (DBRW) in OER as the Training Policy Program Officer in 2017.
 Since 2008 Dr. Kahana worked at the National Institute on Drug Abuse (NIDA) where she was a Health Scientist Administrator and most recently, Acting Deputy Branch Chief.
 At NIDA, Dr. Kahana managed an extensive grant portfolio, with a focus on treatment development and health services research.
 She has considerable expertise in program planning and evaluation and recent involvement in the NIH Next Generation Researcher Initiative.
 Dr. Kahana has a leadership role in program and policy aspects of research training and research career development and contributes to the evaluation of NIH policies and programs to grow and sustain the biomedical research workforce.